cclauss/Pythonista-and-Working-Copy/README.md

-# Pythonista-and-Working-Copy
+# Pythonista and Working Copy

-Allow Pythonista to download a git repo, file, or folder, from the Working Copy app
+Allow Pythonista to download a git repo, file, or folder, from the Working Copy app on iOS

 Pre requisites:
 * [Pythonista for iOS](http://omz-software.com/pythonista/)